unoplatform/uno/doc/articles/api-differences.md

 ### Custom Themes

-On Windows, there is some _themes_ you can target, but there's no way to trigger them.
+On Windows, there are some _themes_ that can target, but there is no way to trigger them.
 The most known is the `HighContrast` theme.

 You can do something similar - an even create totally custom themes - by using the following helper: